Washington State Has No Income Tax: The Full 2026 Breakdown

 The Capital Gains Tax: What You Need to Know

-Washington enacted a 7% excise tax on long-term capital gains above $250,000 per individual per year.
+Washington enacted a 7% excise tax on long-term capital gains above an annual standard deduction (originally $250,000, now $278,000 for 2025 and indexed for inflation) per individual per year.
 The Washington State Supreme Court upheld the tax in March 2023 (Quinn v.
 State of Washington), ruling it is an excise tax on a transaction, not an income tax, and therefore does not violate the state constitution's requirement that taxes be uniform on property.
-Retroactive application started January 1, 2022.
+Application started January 1, 2022.
+For the 2025 tax year, ESSB 5813 added a 2.9% surtax on the portion of taxable gains above $1 million, taking the top rate to 9.9%.

 Who owes Washington capital gains tax?

-- Taxable: Long-term gains from stocks, bonds, mutual funds, and most business sales above $250,000/yr per person ($500K for a married couple filing jointly)
+- Taxable: Long-term gains from stocks, bonds, mutual funds, and most business sales above the standard deduction ($278,000/yr for 2025; the deduction is per return, so a married couple filing jointly shares one $278,000 deduction, not two).
+The portion of taxable gains above $1 million is taxed at 9.9%.

 - Exempt: Real estate sales (including your primary home and investment property)